vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - With `-all`: Email originating from a host that not match the record will not pass the SPF evaluation and be rejected, no further mechanism (like DKIM) may be used.

 Most mailbox providers treat SPF softfail (`~all`) and hardfail (`-all`) in a similar way.
-However, when an email fails SPF, such as in cases involving relaying or delegated senders, it may be hard rejected at SMTP level if an SPF hardfail (`-all`) is used.
+However, when an email fails SPF, such as in cases involving relaying or delegated senders, it may be rejected by the receiving mail server if an SPF hardfail (`-all`) policy is in place.
 This can prevent DKIM evaluation on the receiving mail server, which may lead to a DMARC failure.

 The SPF hardfail mechanism (`-all`) is only recommended for domains that do not send email.